MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-to-data-lake.md

 ## View your data in the Azure data lake
 1. Sign into [Azure](https://portal.azure.com), select the storage account, and then on the left navigation pane, select **Storage Explorer**.
-2. Expand **File Systems**, and then select commondataservice-<environment-name>-org-<organizationId>.
+2. Expand **File Systems**, and then select `commondataservice-<environment-name>-org-<organizationId>`.

 The model.json file, along with name and version, provides a list of entities that have been exported to the lake.
 The model.json file also includes the initial sync status and completed time.

-A folder for each entity exported to the data lake is displayed that includes snapshot command-delimted format (csv) files.
+A folder for each entity exported to the data lake is displayed that includes snapshot command-delimited format (csv) files.
    > [!div class="mx-imgBorder"]
    > ![Entity data in lake](media/entity-data-in-lake.png)

 ### Continuous snapshot updates
 Common Data Service data can continuously change through create, update, and delete transactions.
 Snapshots provide a read-only snapshot copy of data that’s updated at a regular interval, which is every hour.
-This ensures that at any given point, a user can reliably consume data in the lake.
+This ensures that at any given point, a data analytics consumer can reliably consume data in the lake.

 ![Continuous snapshot  updates](media/snapshot-updates.png)